malouski/Greys_Anatomy/content/homepage/services.md

 Now we can create a network based on the characters' relationships!

-(We've coloured the nodes based on whether the character is alive or deceased (and edges based on relationship).)
+We've coloured the nodes based on whether the character is alive or deceased.
+The edges are coloured by relationships.
+A purple edge indicates the characters are family, pink edges are romantic relationships and blue edges are doctor/patient relationship.
+Grey edges indicate an unknown relationsip.

 Try our interactive plot to see who is connected!
 You can zoom in and out for closer looks.